 Widespread abuses under the patronage system, combined with the growing complexity of government, led to Louisiana’s first civil service system in 1934.
-In 1940 the present Department of Civil Service was established by constitutional amendment.
+In 1940 the present State Civil Service was established by constitutional amendment.
 Under the department’s guidance, merit selection of job applicants was instituted; a uniform system of pay schedules was established; and promotion became dependent upon objective factors, such as length of service, qualifications and test results.
 These and other measures increased the professionalism of the civil service and reduced the influence of politics on personnel decisions.
 Critics of the civil service system, in Louisiana and elsewhere, argue that the elaborate rules and procedures developed to insulate it from political pressures also limit the flexibility and initiative of executive branch agencies.
-To address these criticisms, the Department of Civil Service has been working to give state agencies more flexibility in hiring and in setting pay.
+To address these criticisms, the State Civil Service has been working to give state agencies more flexibility in hiring and in setting pay.
 Other efforts include speeding up discipline and employee appeals procedures, expanding employee training, and allowing the use of temporary private staffing services.

 The twelve so-called “cabinet” departments, those which are under the direct control of the governor, are each under the direction of a secretary, who is the executive head and chief administrative officer of that department.
 Each secretary has the option of appointing a deputy secretary, subject to Senate confirmation; however, the secretary of the Department of Public Safety and Corrections is required to appoint a deputy secretary for public safety services and a deputy secretary for corrections services, subject to Senate confirmation.
 Each cabinet department in the executive branch has an office of management and finance (OMF).
 This office is under the direction and control of an undersecretary, who is the chief fiscal and accounting officer of the entire department.
 However, the Department of Public Safety and Corrections has an office of management and finance for public safety services and an office of management and finance for correction services, each headed by an undersecretary.
 Generally each department has several statutorily created offices which are the organizational units through which programs are administered.
 (No such program offices are specified for the Department of Veterans Affairs.)
 An assistant secretary is the head of an office.
 Certain assistant secretaries bear other titles as well as the title of assistant secretary, such as the state librarian, the director of the Louisiana State Museum, and the commissioner of conservation.

 (These officers are the assistant secretaries of the office of the state library and the office of the state museum of the Department of Culture, Recreation and Tourism, and the office of conservation of the Department of Natural Resources, respectively.)
 Secretaries, undersecretaries, and assistant secretaries of cabinet departments are generally appointed by the governor, with consent of the Senate, and serve at his pleasure.
 The Department of Culture, Recreation and Tourism (DCRT) is a significant exception to this rule, as 1986 legislation placed that department in the office of the lieutenant governor who was made the department commissioner.
 The DCRT officers are appointed by the lieutenant governor and the secretary performs his functions under the general direction of the lieutenant governor.
 (However, the deputy secretary of DCRT is appointed by the secretary.)
-Other exceptions relative to appointment of officers of the various departments are noted on the organizational charts at the end of this Part.
-The other eight departments include the Department of State Civil Service, which is under the jurisdiction of the State Civil Service Commission and seven departments under the jurisdiction of elected state officials.
+Other exceptions relative to appointment of officers of the various departments are indicated on the organization chart on the main page.
+The other eight departments include the State Civil Service, which is under the jurisdiction of the State Civil Service Commission and seven departments under the jurisdiction of elected state officials.
 (These include five statewide elected officials, the Public Service Commission, and the superintendent of education who formerly was elected but now is appointed by the partially elected BESE Board of Elementary and Secondary Education.)
 The structure of these eight departments is much like that of the cabinet departments, although department officers often have different titles such as “commissioner” or “superintendent”.
 In some of these departments– the smaller ones – functions are consolidated in the department’s chief executive officer and his office.
 In these cases, structure is not detailed in the law so as not to over structure a small department.
 Officers of departments under elected state officials are generally appointed by the official heading that department, with consent of the Senate, and serve at that official’s pleasure.

 The executive branch includes over 500 Boards and Commissions.
 New boards are created every year.
 Boards and Commissions are sometimes referred to as the “fourth branch of government.”
 Most fall into the following major categories: occupational licensing, policy and advisory, higher education management, regional or local special purpose (levees, ports), marketing and promotion (strawberries, tourism), special clientele programs (deaf, aged), quasi-judicial (tax commission), and independent boards that were created to remove them from politics (lottery, casino, public employee ethics, civil service).